core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS responses are provided in the body of the CoAP response, i.e., it is also possible to transfer them using block-wise transfer {{-coap-blockwise}}.
 A DoC server MUST be able to produce responses in the "application/dns-message" Content-Format (for details, see {{sec:content-format}}) when requested.
+The use of the Accept option in the request is optional.
-A DoC client MUST be able to understand responses in the "application/dns-message" Content-Format when it does not send an Accept option.
+However, all DoC clients MUST be able to parse a "application/dns-message" response (see also {{sec:content-format}}).
 Any response Content-Format other than "application/dns-message" MUST be indicated with the Content-Format option by the DoC server.